Biology of bipolar disorder: Hypothalamic pituitary adrenal axis

 Bipolar disorder is associated with elevated basal and dexamethasone elicited cortisol and adrenocorticotropic hormone (ACTH).
 These abnormalities are particularly prominent in mania, and are inversely associated with antipsychotic use.
 The incidence of psychiatric symptoms associated with corticosteroids is between 6% and 32%.
 Corticosteroids may precipitate mania, supporting the role of the HPA axis in affective episodes.
 Measures from urinary versus salivary cortisol have been contradictory, with one study of the former concluding that HPA hyperactivity was a trait marker, while a study of the latter concluded that no difference in HPA activity exists in remission.
 Measurement during the morning are thought to be more sensitive due to the cortisol awakening response.
 Studies are generally more consistent, and observe HPA hyperactivity.

 Neurotrophic factors

 Brain derived neurotrophic factor levels are peripherally reduced in both manic and depressive phases.

+Opioid system

+Manic bipolar (type one) patients show higher mu opioid receptor gene expression than "healthy controls".

 Intracellular signaling

 The levels of G_{αs} but not other G proteins is increased in the frontal, temporal and occipital cortices.
 The binding of serotonin receptors to G proteins is also elevated globally.
 Leukocyte and platelet levels of G_{αs} and G_{αi} are also elevated in those with bipolar disorder.
 Downstream targets of G protein signaling are also altered in bipolar disorder.
 Increased levels of adenylyl cyclase, protein kinase A (PKA), and cyclic adenosine monophosphate induced PKA activity are also reported.
 Phosphoinositide signaling is also altered, with elevated levels of phospholipase C, protein kinase C, and G_{αq} being reported in bipolar.
 Elevated cAMP stimulated phosphorylation or Rap1 (a substrate of PKA), along with increased levels of Rap1 have been reported in peripherally collected cells of people with bipolar.
 Increased coupling of serotonin receptors to G proteins has been observed.
 While linkage studies performed on genes related to G protein signaling, as well as studies on post mortem mRNA concentration fail to report an association with bipolar disorder, the overall evidence suggests abnormal coupling of neurotransmission systems with G proteins.

 Mania may be specifically associated with protein kinase C hyperactivity, although most evidence for this mechanism is indirect.
 The gene DGKH has been reported in genome wide association studies to be related to bipolar disorder, and it is known to be involved in PKC regulation.
 Manipulation of PKC in animals produces behavioral phenotypes similar to mania, and PKC inhibition is a plausible mechanism of action for mood stabilizers.
 Overactive PKC signalling may lead to long term structural changes in the frontal cortex as well, potentially leading to progression of manic symptoms.